Deduktiva/magnolia-python/Python/Doc/library/decimal.rst

    >>> Decimal('10').log10()
    Decimal('1')

-The :meth:`quantize` method rounds a number to a fixed exponent.
+The :meth:`~Decimal.quantize` method rounds a number to a fixed exponent.
 This method is useful for monetary applications that often round results to a fixed number of
 places: